-@TEXT

-The TEXT Environment
+@TEXT The TEXT Environment

 'Cleans-up' a text by grouping and indenting all paragraphs, justifying margins, wrapping and filling all lines.
-This format option can be used to override the normal VERBATIM print mode.
+TEXT is the normal (or default) print mode of Perfect Writer.

 - Long lines are 'wrapped' and short lines are 'filled.' - Lines will be 'justified' according to the value of the 'justification' style parameter (default = yes). - Line spacing, paragraph indentions, and spacing between paragraphs are determined by 'spacing,' 'indent,' and 'spread' style parameters respectively.